tropicbliss/buckshot/CONFIG.md

 ## Account Entry

 The `account_entry` module is special.
 You can have multiple of these modules in your config file if you are sniping with multiple accounts.
-Take note that if you are GC sniping, make sure that your giftcode is redeemed at `minecraft.net` before sniping.
+Take note that if you are GC sniping, make sure that your gift code is redeemed at `minecraft.net` before sniping.

 ### Escapable characters